bellingcat/bcat-discord-bot/README.md

 python bot.py
 ```

-This will connect to Discord and start collecting messages from the specified channels.
+This will connect to Discord and start monitoring the specified forum channels for threads with the 'Featured' tag.

 ## Running the Web Interface